NVIDIA/hpc-container-maker/docs/building_blocks.md

 if `download` is False.
 If empty, then the downloaded packages are not extracted.
 The default value is an empty string.

+- __force_add_repo__: Boolean flag to specify whether adding a repository should be considered successful no matter the actual result.
+This parameter is only valid for yum repositories.
+The default value is False.

 - __ospackages__: A list of packages to install.
 The list is used for both Ubuntu and RHEL-based Linux distributions, therefore only packages with the consistent names across Linux distributions